WICG/datacue/explainer.md

 Examples include [HLS timed metadata](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/HTTP_Live_Streaming_Metadata_Spec/Introduction/Introduction.html), which uses in-band ID3 metadata to carry the image content, and RadioVIS in [DVB-DASH, section 9.1.7](https://www.etsi.org/deliver/etsi_ts/103200_103299/103285/01.02.01_60/ts_103285v010201p.pdf), which defines in-band event messages that contain image URLs and text messages to be displayed, with information about when the content should be displayed in relation to the media timeline.

-### Control messages for media streaming clients

-A media streaming server uses timed metadata to send control messages to media client library, such as [dash.js](https://github.com/Dash-Industry-Forum/dash.js/wiki).
-Typically, segmented streaming protocols such as HLS and MPEG-DASH make use of a manifest document that informs the client of the available encodings of a media stream, e.g., the Media Presentation Description (MPD) document in MPEG-DASH.
+### MPEG-DASH specific events

+MPEG-DASH defines several control messages for media streaming clients (e.g., libraries such as [dash.js](https://github.com/Dash-Industry-Forum/dash.js/wiki)).
+These messages are carried as in-band `emsg` events in the media container files.
+Details of the `emsg` message format are presented later in this explainer.
+The meaning of the `emsg` event is defined by a `scheme_id_url` and a `value` field.
+The following event types are defined in Section 5.10.4 of the [MPEG-DASH specification](https://standards.iso.org/ittf/PubliclyAvailableStandards/c065274_ISO_IEC_23009-1_2014.zip):

-Should any of the content in the manifest document need to change, the client should refresh it by requesting an updated copy from the server.
-Section 5.10.4 of the [MPEG-DASH specification](https://standards.iso.org/ittf/PubliclyAvailableStandards/c065274_ISO_IEC_23009-1_2014.zip) describes an event type that is used to notify a client application.
-An in-band `emsg` event is used as an alternative to setting a cache duration in the response to the HTTP request for the manifest, so the client can refresh the MPD when it actually changes, as opposed to waiting for a cache duration expiry period to elapse.
+* MPD Validity Expiration (`urn:mpeg:dash:event:2012`, value `1`): The DASH client should refresh its copy of the DASH manifest document (MPD) from the server.
+The `emsg` message data contains the MPD publish time.
+This mechanism is used as an alternative to setting a cache duration in the response to the HTTP request for the manifest, so the client can refresh the MPD when it actually changes, as opposed to waiting for a cache duration expiry period to elapse.
 This also has the benefit of reducing the load on HTTP servers caused by frequent server requests.

+* MPD Patch (`urn:mpeg:dash:event:2012`, value `2`): The DASH client should update the MPD, using XML Patch Operations ([RFC5261](https://tools.ietf.org/html/rfc5261)) The `emsg` message data contains the XML patch.

+The DASH Callback event is defined in [ISO/IEC 23009-1:2014/Amd.3:2016](https://www.iso.org/standard/68921.html):

+* DASH Callback (`urn:mpeg:dash:event:callback:2015`): The DASH client should make an HTTP GET request to a specifc URL, e.g., for analytics purposes.
+The response to this request is ignored.
+The `emsg` message data contains the URL.

 ### Synchronized map animations